carousel/php-design-patterns/docs/notes.md

        must be a subclass of wrapped interface/object
        example: grahical embellishment
 ###Bridge (handle/body) (service)
+    avoid constructor pollution
+    avoid telescoping constructor
     decouple an abstraction from its implementation so that the two can vary independently (orthogonal) allow layering
     abstraction and implementation can be extended differently more complex variation of adapter
     run-time binding of the implementation
     adapter makes things work before design
     common interface for implementation
     bridge make things work after they are designed
 ###Proxy (service)
        only one relationship (static?)
        provide a surrogate or placeholder for another object to control access to it